SourMesen/Mesen/README.md

 #### *Standalone* ####

-To compile and run Mesen under Linux a recent version of clang/gcc.
-Mesen requires a C++14, along with support for the filesystem API.
-Additionally, Mesen requires the following dependencies:
+To compile Mesen under Linux you will need a recent version of clang/gcc.
+This is because Mesen requires a C++14 compiler, along with support for the filesystem API (C++17).
+Additionally, Mesen has the following dependencies:
 * Mono 4.2.1+  (package: mono-devel)
 * SDL2  (package: libsdl2-dev)